hungryram/yooriparknew/content/contact/_index.md

 +++
-body = "Send us an email and our team will get back to you as soon as we can!" heading = "Send an Email" meta_description = "Send us an email and our team will get back to you as soon as we can!" title = "Contact" title_tag = "Contact the Team"
+heading = "Get in touch"
+meta_description = "Work with Randy Nong at RN Insurance.
+Please don’t hesitate to call or come in and see me with any insurance related problems." title = "Contact"
 [menu.main]
-weight = 6
+weight = 8
+[search_engine_optimization]
+meta_description = "We're here to help!
+Contact RN Insurance through a secure form, phone, or visit our office located in Lowell, MA." title_tag = "Contact Yoori Park"

 +++